-Numerous U.S. cell service providers having outages, tracking website says
+AT&T, other cell service providers having outages, customers report

-Numerous U.S. cell service providers were experiencing outages Thursday morning, according to the tracking website downdetector.com.
+Customers of numerous U.S. cell service providers were reporting outages early Thursday morning, according to the website Downdetector.com, which tracks such reports.
+AT&T had by far the most, with more than 30,000 customers telling Downdetector they had no service.

-Some municipalities were reporting issues with 911 service.
+Customers of T Mobile, Verizon, UScellular and Consumer Cellular were also reporting issues.

-All the outages appear to have started at around the same time, shortly before 5 a.m.
-EST, downdetector said.
+The reports of outages appear to have started at around the same time, shortly after 3 a.m.
+EST, Downdetector said, appeared to be waning some three hours later, then picked up again and were nearing 39,000 at 7 a.m.
+EST.

+Some municipalities were experiencing difficulties with 911 service.

 This is a developing story.
 Please check back for updates.